todiane/poster-palace/README.md

 <details>

 - Only verified purchases can leave a review.
 At the moment the review section is available for all registered users.
-Only unauthorised users can not leave a review.
 However, to further enhance the review process an update is needed so only customers who have purchased a product and are verified buyers can leave a review.

-- Ability to include a photo with reviews.
+- Ability to include a photo with reviews of the poster hanging in the reviewers home/office.

 - Provide different colours of the same poster.

-- Users to receive recommendations based on their browsing and purchase history.
+- Registered users to receive recommendations based on their browsing and purchase history.

 - Price variations will be added so large and extra large sizes are given their own price per product.

 - When saving to the wish list an option will be included so that users are able to select the size they want as well as the product and an add to cart button will be included.

-- Analytical data will be collected.
-The ability to follow a user’s journey on the site and have data for where they visit the most, whether shopping carts have been abandoned, what keywords led a customer to the site, page optimisation and load times plus a host of other data is needed for the success of any website or store.

-- Monitor and Analyze Performance.
-Analytics tools will be used to track website traffic, sales data, customer behavior, and other key performance indicators (KPIs).

 - A blog app will be added to help with the community engagement plan, influencer marketing and for search engine optimisation purposes.

 - Customisation will be provided.
 The ability to let customers add words to posters or use their own images.

+- Analytical data will be collected.
+The ability to follow a user’s journey on the site and have data for where they visit the most, whether shopping carts have been abandoned, what keywords led a customer to the site, page optimisation and load times plus a host of other data is needed for the success of any website or store.

+- Monitor and Analyse Performance.
+Analytics tools will be used to track website traffic, sales data, customer behaviour, and other key performance indicators (KPIs).

 - Add Social Authentication Using Django-Allauth.